StevenvdHeijden/FX/README.md

 ## Features

+- **period_converter**: Allows for the user to convert the minute chart loaded from histdata, into whatever period desired
 - **MACDBacktester**: Initializes a MACD strategy and optimizes the short EMA, long EMA, and signal line.
 - **RSIBacktester**: Initializes an RSI strategy and optimizes the period, lower RSI, and upper RSI levels.
-- **PPBacktester**: Initializes a pivot point strategy and optimizes the relevant parameters.
+- **PPBacktester**: Initializes a pivot point strategy and optimizes the relevant parameters .
 - **BBBacktester**: Initializes a Bollinger Bands strategy and optimizes the Bollinger Bands parameters.
 - **FRLBacktester**: Initializes a Fibonacci Retracement strategy and optimizes the Fibonacci levels.
-- **SMABacktester**: Initializes a Simple Moving Average (SMA) strategy and optimizes the SMA period.
+- **SMABacktester**: Initializes a Simple Moving Average (SMA) strategy and optimizes the short SMA and long SMA.
-- **EMABacktester**: Initializes an Exponential Moving Average (EMA) strategy and optimizes the EMA period.
+- **EMABacktester**: Initializes an Exponential Moving Average (EMA) strategy and optimizes the short EMA and long EMA.
 - **SOBacktester**: Initializes a Stochastic Oscillator strategy and optimizes the stochastic parameters.
+- **strategy_indicators**: Assigns limits to the training sets and gathers the optimal parameters based on return for each of abovementioned indicators/strategies.

 ## Installation